kibi-network/Kixt/-/Transmissions/index.md

   For [Kixt charsets][charset], each codepoint is represented as a sequence of two bytes, with the least significant byte first.

 <dfn id="dfn.Variable-BE">Variable-BE</dfn>
-: For [variable-width compatible]{::} character set, each codepoint is represented as a sequence of either:
+: For [variable-width compatible]{::} character set, each codepoint within the [text] of a [document] is represented as a sequence of either:

   01. For characters for which one byte is `00`, the other byte.

   02. For all other characters, the codepoint a sequence two bytes, with the most significant byte first.

-  For all other character sets, the same as [Fullwidth-BE].
+  For all other character sets, and outside of [texts][text], the same as [Fullwidth-BE].

 <dfn id="dfn.Variable-LE">Variable-LE</dfn>
-: For [variable-width compatible]{::} character set, each codepoint is represented as a sequence of either:
+: For [variable-width compatible]{::} character set, each codepoint within the [text] of a [document] is represented as a sequence of either:

   01. For characters for which one byte is `00`, the other byte.

   02. For all other characters, the codepoint a sequence two bytes, with the least significant byte first.

-  For all other character sets, the same as [Fullwidth-LE].
+  For all other character sets, and outside of [texts][text], the same as [Fullwidth-LE].

 <div role="note" markdown="block">
 For [transmission compatible] character sets, the `00` byte will always be the most significant byte.
+The primary advantage to variable-width encodings is that they allow ASCII texts to be interpreted without modification, while otherwise maintaining a 16-bit encoding scheme.

+It is recommended that the bytes `80–9F` and `E0–FF` be used as most-significant bytes, and that the characters `A0–DF` be used as least-significant bytes.
 </div>

 The [encoding scheme] applies to all characters in a [transmission], regardless of character set.